skip navigation

 What Are Prevailing Wages?

-Prevailing wages are the hourly wages, overtime pay, and usual benefits paid to the majority of workers in a particular trade or occupation.
-The rates vary by county and type of labor, and they are determined and enforced by the Department of Labor and Industries (L&I) based on collective bargaining agreements or – if collective bargaining agreements are not available – wage surveys or other methods.
+The wage rates vary by county and type of labor, and they are determined and enforced by the Department of Labor and Industries (L&I) based on collective bargaining agreements or—if collective bargaining agreements are not available—wage surveys or other methods.

 Chapter 39.12 RCW requires local government contractors and subcontractors to pay prevailing wages to all workers for all public works and maintenance contracts, regardless of the dollar value of the contract.
-This includes:

-- Building service maintenance – defined as janitors, waxers, shampooers, and window washers (RCW 39.12.020 and WAC 296-127-023)
+• Building service maintenance—defined as janitors, waxers, shampooers, and window washers (RCW 39.12.020 and WAC 296-127-023)

-- Construction, reconstruction, maintenance, or repair (RCW 39.12.030)
+• Construction, reconstruction, maintenance, or repair (RCW 39.12.030)

-- Turn-key leases, rentals, or purchases (RCW 39.04.260)
+• Turn-key leases, rentals, or purchases (RCW 39.04.260)

-- Off-site fabrication of non-standard items for a public works project (WAC 296-127-010(5)(b))
+• Off-site fabrication of non-standard items for a public works project (WAC 296-127-010(5)(b))

 Prevailing wage rates are updated twice per year, on the first business day in February and August, and take effect 30 days after publication.

-When are the prevailing wage rates determined for a particular project?
-Most contractors must adhere to the prevailing wage rates in effect on the bid due date, regardless of how long the project lasts, as long as the bid is awarded within six months.
+Most contractors and subcontractors must adhere to the prevailing wage rates in effect on the prime contractor's bid due date, regardless of how long the project lasts, as long as the bid is awarded within six months.
+For bids awarded more than six months after the bid submittal deadline, contractors must follow the wage rates in effect on the award date.
+See WAC 296-127-011(3).

-The federal government has its own public works prevailing wage requirements, or wage determinations, established by the Davis-Bacon Act (DBA).
-For any public works project receiving federal funding, contractors must pay the higher of the state or federal wage rates (WAC 296-127-025).
+For any public works contract receiving federal funding, contractors must pay the higher of the state or federal wage rates (WAC 296-127-025).
 This should also be stated in the bid specifications and contracts.

 To look up current federal wage determinations by trade and county, see SAM.gov Wage Determinations.